Integrating BluePay with Salesforce using Chargent

 Note that the full endpoint URL must be entered in the Endpoint Override field, and the domain must be present in the Remote Site Settings (for standard Chargent integrations it should be already present).

 When a transaction occurs between Chargent and the BluePay gateway, a new transaction record is created in Salesforce.
-The listing of transactions can be found in the Transaction section near the bottom of the Chargent Order page (or Opportunities or Cases, if you are using those packages).
-See the figure above.
+The listing of transactions can be found under the Related tab of the Chargent Order.

 You can compare the transaction records in Salesforce with the records in your BluePay administrative app.
 As shown in the figure below, click the Processing menu category, then click Transactions > Transaction List.
 Then click the link for a specific transaction to view details.